SefaMeert/windhawk-backup-restore/README.md

-# Windhawk Backup & Restore Automation Tool
+# Windhawk Backup & Restore One-Click Tool

 A collection of robust, automated Batch scripts designed to backup and restore your **Windhawk** configurations, active mods, source code, and registry settings with a single click.